-The Advanced IHL Learning Series are addressed to lecturers and trainers who wish to update their knowledge of the latest developments and challenges in international humanitarian law (IHL) and other related areas.
-They enable lecturers to update and deepen their expertise in topical issues, have access to teaching resources and introduce the topics in their course or training.
+The Advanced IHL Learning Series are a resource for lecturers and trainers who wish to keep abreast of the latest developments in international humanitarian law (IHL) and other related areas.
+The series help lecturers improve their knowledge of topical issues and provide teaching materials, thereby enabling them to cover these topics or issues in their courses or training sessions.

 Introduction to IHL and humanitarian principles

 Since the seven Fundamental Principles of the International Red Cross and Red Crescent Movement were adopted in 1965 by the Twentieth International Conference of the Red Cross, they have provided a pragmatic operational framework for humanitarian work worldwide.
 By crystallizing the Movement's century-long humanitarian practice in the field, the principles were intended to ensure effective humanitarian action to help all those affected by armed conflicts, other situations of violence and natural disasters.
 They promote an operational approach dictated solely by existing humanitarian needs.
 Beyond their practical and legal dimensions, the principles reflect a high ideal of humanity, morality and universality.
 Yet, humanitarian action was born not from an abstract idea but on the battlefield.
 The principles are therefore only valid insofar as they manifest in concrete realities, such as in response to humanitarian needs arising from armed conflict.
 In that regard, understanding the close interaction between humanitarian principles and international humanitarian law is crucial for any lecturer addressing the topic.

 What are the respective aims of IHL and the humanitarian principles?
 What are their sources?
 Who are they addressed to?
 Does IHL refer to the principles?
 What is the normative framework governing relief operations?
 How can the principles help foster respect for IHL?
 This Advanced IHL Learning Series provides lecturers with a wide range of resources to understand and teach these issues.